mendix/docs/content/appstore/general/prepare-app-service.md

 ### 4.1.2 Identity and Access Management (IAM)

-When you sumbit your app service to the Marketplace, you can choose how it integrates with the Mendix Platform’s foundational IAM service.
+When you submit your app service to the Marketplace, you can choose how it integrates with the Mendix Platform’s foundational IAM service.
 In this way, you can "consume" authentication, authorization decisions, and user profiles while focusing on your domain logic and while Mendix manages the identities and access policies.

 There are currently three models for integrating with Mendix IAM, the applicability of which depend on how your app service is architected.
 Models 1 and 2 apply at the app/app service level, whereas model 3 applies at an individual user level: